Tuesday, March 7, 2023

 • Do you have someone who can also give you your affirmation?
 It’s so important to have others who are supportive to counteract abusive messages.

-• Have you visited web sites that can be helpful to you while protecting your privacy, such as NCADV (National Coalition Against Domestic Violence)?
+• Have you visited websites that can be helpful to you while protecting your privacy, such as NCADV (National Coalition Against Domestic Violence)?
 There is online support available, but make sure it can’t be seen by your partner.

 • Would it be helpful to find a support person and make an appointment for after the holidays (or before)?
-This could be a therapist, an intimate partner abuse advocate from your local agency, minister, or anyone you can trust will understand and encourage you.
+This could be a therapist, an intimate partner abuse advocate from your local agency, a minister, or anyone you can trust will understand and encourage you.
 Not someone who will judge or pressure you to do something, even if they are well-intentioned.

 I hope you found at least one of these useful or else they inspired you to think of something else that can boost your spirits.